Peyote Is Endangered, Spiritually Sacred and Becoming Legal

 For centuries, Mexican Indians and Native Americans in the Southwest have used peyote, a hallucinogenic cactus, for certain religious ceremonies and rituals.
 And during the psychedelics-infused days of the '60s, peyote found a new audience, among counterculture hippies seeking a back-to-nature lifestyle.

-These days, peyote is in the news again, in part because the plant (along with magic mushrooms) was decriminalized in Oakland, California in June 2019, the second city in the U.S. to do so after Denver, Colorado.
-Advocates say the cacti's new status will free up law enforcement to pursue more serious matters and potentially allow for more research into peyote's mind-altering effects, which may help people with mental and emotional distress or those addicted to alcohol or other drugs.
-But before we look at its medicinal side, first let's find out what the plant is all about.
+Advocates say the cacti's decriminalized status will free up law enforcement to pursue more serious matters and potentially allow for more research into peyote's mind-altering effects, which may help people with mental and emotional distress, those addicted to alcohol, or those that struggle with drug abuse.

 Advertisement